-- If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+- Usually calling Member Services is the first step.
+If there is anything else you need to do, Member Services will let you know - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to you in writing.
 We will also respond in writing when you make a complaint by phone if you request a written response or your complaint is related to quality of care - If you have a complaint, we will try to resolve your complaint over the phone.
 If we cannot resolve your complaint over the phone, we have a formal procedure to review your complaints.
 Your grievance must explain your concern, such as why you are dissatisfied with the services you received.
-Please see the "Important Phone Numbers and Resources" section for whom you should contact if you have a complaint - you must submit your grievance to us (orally or in writing) within 60 calendar days of the event or incident.
+Please see the "Important Phone Numbers and Resources" section for whom you should contact if you have a complaint - ♦ you must submit your grievance to us (orally or in writing) within 60 calendar days of the event or incident.
 We must address your grievance as quickly as your health requires, but no later than 30 calendar days after receiving your complaint.
 We may extend the time frame to make our decision by up to 14 calendar days if you ask for an extension, or if we justify a need for additional information and the delay is in your best interest - you can file a fast grievance about our decision not to expedite a coverage decision or appeal, or if we extend the time we need to make a decision about a coverage decision or appeal.
-We must respond to your fast grievance within 24 hours - Whether you call or write, you should contact Member Services right away.
-The complaint must be made within 60 calendar days after you had the problem you want to complain about - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast complaint."
-If you have a "fast complaint," it means we will give you an answer within 24 hours.
-What this section calls a "fast complaint" is also called an "expedited grievance"
+We must respond to your fast grievance within 24 hours - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about